-CHANCELLOR'S RECOMMENDATION: That the Committee on Education Policy and Student Life recommend that the Board of Regents approve the proposal from the University of Maryland, Baltimore County to offer the Bachelor of Arts in Music Composition and grant an exception to the 120 credit limit to meet accreditation requirements.
+CHANCELLOR'S RECOMMENDATION: That the Committee on Education Policy and Student Life recommend that the Board of Regents approve the proposal from the University of Maryland, Baltimore County to offer the Bachelor of Arts in Music Technology and grant an exception to the 120 credit limit to meet NASM accreditation requirements.

-COMMITTEE RECOMMENDATION: DATE: May 12, 2015

-BOARD ACTION: DATE:

-SUBMITTED BY: Joann A. Boughman 301-445-1992 jboughman@usmd.edu
+COMMITTEE RECOMMENDATION: Appro oval DATE: May 12, 2015 BOARD ACTION: DATE: SUBMITTED BY: Joann A. Boughman 301-445-1992 jboughman@usmd.edu